kumaramanivel/AIR-Lab-Instructions/Turtlebot.md

 `roslaunch turtlebot_rviz_launchers view_navigation.launch --screen`

 Then use the 2D Pose estimate button to give an initial pose of the robot.
 Now, using the 2D Navigation goal button you can give a goal to the robot and the robot will autonomously navigate to the 2D coordinate.

+Once you are done working with the turtlebot, turn it off and also turn off the laptop.